Constraining Hamiltonians from chiral effective field theory with neutron-star data: Emulators for Dense Matter and Neutron Star Structure

-{\it Emulators for neutron-star structure.} To build emulators for the TOV equations, we follow Ref.~\cite{Reed:2024urq} and employ multilayer-perceptron (MLP) neural networks.
+To build emulators for the TOV equations, we follow Ref.~\cite{Reed:2024urq} and employ multilayer-perceptron (MLP) neural networks.
 We generate mass--radius and mass--tidal-deformability curves for 270,000 EOS, and split these into a training set (200,000 EOS) and a validation set (70,000 EOS).
 We remove all samples with a maximum NS mass M$_{\rm TOV}~<~2$M$_{\odot}$ because the observations of heavy pulsars with masses greater than $2$M$_{\odot}$ rule these EOS out.
 We then build three separate MLP networks to respectively emulate M$_{\rm TOV}$, the radii $r(m)$, and the tidal deformabilities $\Lambda(m)$.
 Each MLP emulator takes the 13 parameters describing each EOS as input.
 To emulate M$_{\rm TOV}$, we train an MLP regressor to the M$_{\rm TOV}$ of our training EOS.
 For the validation set, our emulator predicts M$_{\rm TOV}$ with errors of $\sim 0.01$\%, see Fig.~\ref{fig:emulator_error}.
 To build emulators for the radii and tidal deformabilities, we define a mass grid of 30 uniformly spaced points between 1M$_{\rm \odot}$ and M$_{\rm TOV}$ for each of the training EOS.
 Two MLP regressors are then trained on the radii and the logarithm of the tidal deformabilities at the grid points, respectively.
 For any new parameter set, we first predict M$_{\rm TOV}$ and then use the other emulators to infer radii and tidal deformabilities at the mass-grid points.
 We find that these emulators perform extremely well, with speed ups of two orders of magnitude~\cite{Reed:2024urq} and errors around 0.01\% over the validation set, see Fig.~\ref{fig:emulator_error} for the error distributions for both quantities at 1.4M$_{\rm \odot}$.
 We show example outputs in the Supplemental Material.